 - 2.1.
-That Finance, Audit and Risk Committee note and provide comments to Cabinet on the mid-year Risk Management Governance update, including progress made with completion of audit recommendations. - 2.2.
-That Finance, Audit and Risk Committee comment on the type of Risk Management training they would like to receive going forward. - 2.3.
-That Finance, Audit and Risk Committee note the review of the Performance and Risk Management Group Terms of Reference.
+That Cabinet note the mid-year Risk Management Governance update, including the update on completion of audit recommendations. - 2.2.
+That Cabinet comment on the type of Risk Management training they would like to receive going forward. - 2.3.
+That Cabinet note the review of the Performance and Risk Management Group Terms of Reference.